solarwinds/uamsclient-ansible/README.md

 ```
 In this case, the `template.j2` file from the current directory will be used as the local config template, and the `credentials_template.j2` file will be used as the credentials config.

 You can use Jinja2 syntax to fill the template with appropriate variables.
-To learn more about building the appropriate local config, check out the official documentation.
+To learn more about building the appropriate local config and credentials config, check out the **[SolarWinds Observability documentation](https://documentation.solarwinds.com/en/success_center/observability/default.htm#cshid=app-agent-local-config)**.
+You can find information about deploying different plugins, integrations, and supported credential providers.

 ## Uninstallation